Skip to content

 Please note

 Avoid using lookups to express something not evident in the data.
-E.g. don't make a date more precise than it is in the data, even if you know your version to be true.
+For example, do not make a date more precise than it is in the data, even if you know your version to be true.

 lookups: